1917 Twin Cities streetcar strike: Early strike actions

 In Saint Paul, the strike was much more violent, owing in large part to the strong influence that organized labor held over the city politics.
 For several hours after the start of the strike, a mob of about 3,000 strikers moved through the streets and committed acts of property damage, such as smashing windows and attacking operating streetcars.
 The St. Paul Pioneer Press reported during the strike, "Wild rioting in which the police were unable to control mobs numbering in the thousands marked the end of the first day of the street car strike", while Minnesota historian Mary Lethert Wingerd later stated, "the situation had escalated into a full-scale riot, like nothing St. Paul had ever seen".
-As a result, by 11 p.m., the company decided to temporarily shut down operations in Saint Paul.
+As a result, by 11 pm, the company decided to temporarily shut down operations in Saint Paul.
 The Saint Paul Police Department, whose officers were unionized, was hesitant to suppress the riot.
 In Minneapolis, Sheriff Langum posted guards at all of the bridges connecting the two cities to prevent the spread of violence from Saint Paul.
 The violence was so great that Governor Burnquist ordered in federal soldiers from Fort Snelling to quell the rioting.
 In total, about 500 troops from several units of the Minnesota Infantry were brought in to restore order.
 In total, 11 men were arrested, while 20 were injured during the rioting.
 According to Wingerd, the rioting, which had begun as a labor dispute between the workers and streetcar company, had quickly taken the form of a "community protest" that involved many Saint Paulites airing various grievances, including from several uniformed soldiers who participated, and the local St. Paul Daily News described the event as having the atmosphere of "a state fair", noting the presence of vendors selling popcorn and peanuts.
 On October 8, Lowry purchased a full-page advertisement in the Saint Paul Dispatch in an attempt to garner public sympathy against the strike, saying, "a small group of men, outside of our organization, have, for political and personal advantage, attempted to create discord between you and your management. ...
 Can we for a moment either as employees charged with a public duty, or as joint workers in a great industry entrust our interests to these men?"
 The Pioneer Press also attempted to portray the event as the result of outside agitators, in particular IWW activists.